pglen/pywebserv/README.md

         _content for stuff
         _globals for static stuff and { var }  definitions

+   Directories:
+        projects for application projects
+        siteicons for icons
+        media for image content

  Flow of presenting:

     url lookup in main ->